General privacy notice

-This page summarises the nature of the information that is stored by Insight, why and how it is used, your rights in regard to this data, as well as the protections in place to safeguard it.
+This page summarises the nature of the personal information that is stored by Insight, why and how it is used, your rights in regard to this data, as well as the protections in place to safeguard it.

 There is no need for you to take any action.